Hi Darling Ones,

 When the Anger Stage of grief set in I didn’t expect it to be a free-floating sort of annoyance that plagues my every waking minute.

 The Anger Stage of grieving was supposed to involve fist-shaking at the clouds, “ohh, I’m angry these people* I loved died.”
-Mine is nothing like.
+Mine is nothing like that.
 I’m angry all the time about everything.

 I can’t remember what I pinned the anger to yesterday, but today it’s the motherfucker who ding-donged my doorbell at 8:57 a.m. while I was still vaguely asleep.
 I have not been sleeping well.
 Shocking.